mmondics/mq-cp4int-zos/README.md

 1. Navigate to Operators -> OperatorHub -> search for IBM MQ and ensure that you are in the correct project where you want IBM MQ to be deployed.
 ![OperatorHub Search](https://github.com/mmondics/mq-cp4int-zos/blob/main/Images/2021-06-07-10-37-34.png)

     *Note: If you do not see IBM MQ in the search results, you might not have the correct CatalogSource instsalled on your OpenShift cluster.
-It can be created with the following YAML file.*
+It can be created with the following YAML file (also provided in this GitHub repository).*

     ```YAML
     apiVersion: operators.coreos.com/v1alpha1